oleggromov/sauron-style/README.md

 ```
 Written above means you should use the difference with care.

-### Low Performance
+### ⚠️ Low Performance

-Currently, performance is one of strong considerations about project viability.
-Due to `getComputedStyle` usage, the library is inherently slow - on my MacBook 2013 it takes about *1-5ms* to get computedStyle copy for 1 element.
+Currently, performance is one of the strong considerations about project viability.
+Due to `getComputedStyle` usage, the library is inherently slow - on my MacBook 2013, it takes about *1-5ms* to get a copy of computed styles for 1 element.

 **Be extremely careful when adding listeners to more than 50-100 elements!**

-If the library becomes used widely, I'll possibly think about implementing smarter style difference algorithms but the worst-case scenario performance will always gravitate towards asympote, i.e. be slow.
+If the library becomes used widely, I'll possibly think about implementing smarter style difference algorithms but the worst-case scenario performance will always gravitate towards asymptote, i.e. be slow.

 ## ToDo
 - **not covered cases:**
-  - transitions on parents (can they affect anyhow?)
+  - handle transitions on parents with account for [browser differences](https://developer.mozilla.org/en-US/docs/Web/API/Window/getComputedStyle#Notes)
 - ~split library into modules~
 - ~lint~
 - test it: